snakeway8/gyb_project_dbt/README.md

-Sales Analytics with dbt
+## Sales Analytics with dbt

 This project demonstrates how raw sales transactions can be transformed into business-ready insights using dbt + PostgreSQL.
-It follows best practices from real-world data teams: staging → fact models → analyses.

-Project structure
+### Project structure

-models/
+#### models/

 staging/ → cleaned raw data